GatewayExposomeCoordinatingCenter/temperature_metrics/README.md

 ## Ackowledgement
 If you use any of the resources included in this repository, **please include the following language in any documents produced:**

-This work utilized data, software, and/or analytical resources developed and disseminated by the Gateway Exposome Coordinating Center (GECC) (https://gatewayexposome.org/).
-The authors acknowledge GECC for supporting data harmonization, sharing, and reproducible research through its public repositories.
-GECC resources are available through the GECC GitHub organization (https://github.com/GatewayExposomeCoordinatingCenter) and the GECC Harvard Dataverse repository (https://dataverse.harvard.edu/dataverse/gecc).
-The Gateway Exposome Coordinating Center is funded by the National Institute of Environmental Health Sciences (NIEHS), under award U24ES035350.
-Additional support was provided by the National Institute of Aging (R01AG087199-01  ) and the National Institute of Neurological Disorders and Stroke (R01NS139186) to support PRISM data download and address-level extraction code workflows.
+*This work used analytical resources developed and disseminated by the Gateway Exposome Coordinating Center (GECC) (https://gatewayexposome.org/).
+GECC resources are available through the GECC GitHub organization (https://github.com/GatewayExposomeCoordinatingCenter).
+The GECC is funded by the National Institute on Aging (NIA), under award U24AG088894.*

-**Please also cite the GECC website as a reference in published work:**
+If using the PRISM plase add the following sentence to the above:

-...
+*Additional support was provided by the National Institute of Aging (R01AG087199-01) and the National Institute of Neurological Disorders and Stroke (R01NS139186) to support PRISM data download and address-level extraction code workflows.*